nimratabassum/DICOM-viewer/README.md

 ## Problems I ran into

-- **Overflow on rescale** — mentioned above, fixed by upcasting to float32 before the multiply instead of after.
+Overflow on rescale, mentioned above, fixed by upcasting to float32 before the multiply instead of after.

-- **Tags that aren't scalars** — `WindowCenter`/`WindowWidth` can legally be stored as multi-value arrays instead of a single number.
+`WindowCenter`/`WindowWidth` can legally be stored as multi-value arrays instead of a single number.
 I added a small helper (`_first_value`) that just grabs the first value so the rest of the code doesn't have to think about it.

-- **Missing window values entirely** — some files just don't have a window center/width at all.
+Some files just don't have a window center/width at all.
 When that happens I fall back to computing one from the actual data range:

 $$w_{auto} = \max(H) - \min(H), \qquad c_{auto} = \frac{\max(H) + \min(H)}{2}$$

-- **Mixed series in one folder** — covered above, this is what `series_grouping.py` is for.
-- **Non-isotropic voxels** — covered above, this is what the resampling in `mpr.py` is for.
+Mixed series in one folder, covered above, that's what `series_grouping.py` is for.
+Non-isotropic voxels, also covered above, that's what the resampling in `mpr.py` is for.

 ## Setup